ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration_cookbook.md

 # Login and registration cookbook

-## Login process adaptation in 3 steps

-The goal of this document is to describe login functionally, which is extending symfony default login process.

 eZ Commerce is able to check credentials not only specified by username and password, but also using customer number (which could be taken from ERP system).

 ## Services

 ### AuthenticationListener

-The very first part in the authentication process is the AuthenticationListener.
-This listener is able to read the posted values from the login form and create a UserToken.
+The first part in the authentication process is `AuthenticationListener`.
+This listener is able to read the posted values from the login form and create a `UserToken`.

-The default Symfony listener had to be extended to collect more information (`customer_number`).
-In the standard Symfony login form only username and password are allowed.
+The default Symfony listener is extended to collect more information (`customer_number`).
+In the standard Symfony login form, only username and password are allowed.

-Our extended listener implements the same interface AbstractAuthenticationListener.
+The extended listener implements the same `AbstractAuthenticationListener` interface.

 `services.xml`: